AvinashMahala/AssetManagementPlatform/backend-dot-net-core/src/MyApp.Api/ApiDocs/BLUEPRINT.md

 - Provide a mapping table: for each public action include Method, Route, Computed folder name (HTTPMETHOD.normalized-route), Proposed files (description.md, request.json, responses/*.json, parameters.json or parameters/*), and a short rationale.
 - Flag ambiguities: missing attributes, overloaded methods, mixed routing conventions, or unclear response shapes.
 - Provide example file contents (small representative examples) for each proposed file and a short note on any assumptions.
+- Include proposed Tag doc content or an update plan for `ApiDocs/Tags/{Tag}.md` (one-line summary, endpoints list, and any special notes) to ensure consistent controller-level docs.
 - If mode is `migrate`, include a `migration-manifest-*.json` listing moved files and their original locations.

 File templates and conventions